MegaBitmap/UDPBD-for-XEBP/README.md

 To add a game to the favorites list, open the context menu and select "Add To Favorites", as described in the previous section.
 Repeat this process to remove a game from the favorites list.
 When a game is in the favorites list, it's title will be flanked by "●" on either side.

-To access the favorites list, press TRIANGLE while on the game selection menu.
+To access the favorites list, press TRIANGLE while on the recent games list.
 Press TRIANGLE again to show all games.
 The plugin will always start up to the all games list, even if it was previously closed while viewing the favorites list.

 ### Neutrino Launcher Settings